Biblical Languages

 At Laidlaw we are committed to using the most up to date and effective methods of language teaching, and these methods make learning the languages fun and engaging.
 Just like modern languages are taught today, our students learn how to speak and understand Greek and Hebrew, as well as being able to read and write the languages.
 Even though the goal is to read the Old and New Testaments in Greek and Hebrew, it is now understood among language teachers all four skills of listening and speaking, reading and writing, are important to actually learn a language and be able to read the original biblical texts with minimal help from dictionaries, grammar books and computer software.
 It is no longer all about memorising a whole lot of tables and rules.
 Instead, we speak and interact with each other using Greek and Hebrew.
 We use props and everyday objects to describe the world around us.
 We read stories, sing songs, and engage with the Word of God in its original languages.
 There is always a lot of laughter and a lot of learning.

-The languages are offered as part of the Bachelor of Theology degree and one of either Greek or Hebrew is required as part of the biblical specialisation.
+The languages are offered as part of the Bachelor of Theology and Graduate Diploma in Theology programmes and one of either Greek or Hebrew is required as part of the biblical specialisation for the BTh.
 However, anyone who is interested in learning the biblical languages can sign up for our courses, as part of their degree or as a separate certificate of proficiency.
 Each language takes a whole year to learn, with two papers (one in each semester starting at the beginning of the year) covering the main features of the language and engaging with the biblical text along the way.

 106.515 HEBREW 1